Wild Bunch

 The Wild Bunch, also known as the Doolin–Dalton Gang, or the Oklahombres, were a gang of American outlaws based in the Indian Territory in the late 19th and early 20th centuries.
 They were active in Kansas, Missouri, Arkansas, and Oklahoma Territory during the 1890s—robbing banks and stores, holding up trains, and killing lawmen.
 They were also known as The Oklahoma Long Riders because of the long dusters that they wore.

 The gang formed in the last decade of the 19th century, and most of its members were killed before 1900.
-Only two of its eleven members survived into the 20th century, and all eleven met violent deaths in gun battles with lawmen.
+Only two of its eleven members survived into the 20th century, and all eleven met violent deaths in gun battles with lawmen except Bill Raidler who got crippled and survived for another several years.

 Members

 The gang was led by Bill Doolin and William Marion "Bill" Dalton; it included the following men at various times: William "Tulsa Jack" Blake, Dan "Dynamite Dick" Clifton, Roy Daugherty (a.k.a.
 "Arkansas Tom Jones"), George "Bitter Creek" Newcomb (a.k.a.
 "Slaughter Kid"), Charley Pierce, William F. "Little Bill" Raidler, George "Red Buck" Waightman, Richard "Little Dick" West, and Oliver "Ol" Yantis.
 Additionally, two teenaged girls, known as Little Britches and Cattle Annie, followed the gang, informing them of the movements of law enforcement officers whenever they pursued the criminals.

 Doolin, Newcomb, and Pierce had previously been members of the Dalton Gang, which had been dominated by Bill Dalton's brothers.
 Bill Dalton had aided his brothers in their gang, but had never taken part in any of their robberies and did not get involved until after the deaths of two of them at a bank robbery in Coffeyville, Kansas.
 Doolin had worked as a cowboy in Kansas and the Cherokee Outlet.
 As a leader of the Wild Bunch, he had something of a Robin Hood image because he and his gang preyed on wealthy institutions.
 He and his gang received considerable aid from the general public in eluding the law (see Ingalls, Oklahoma).